zain25628/payment-api-clean/README.md

 - Dev seed script: `docs/dev_seed.md` (creates a sample country, provider, company and channel)
 - Manual flow: `docs/manual_flow.md` (example requests for incoming-sms, payments/check and payments/confirm)

+> Note: The local SQLite database file `dev.db` is ignored by Git and should not be committed.
+> Each developer can safely recreate it locally using `python dev_seed.py`.

 ## Documentation